-The Authority has a 50% stake in Bidston Methane Ltd.
+The Authority has a 50% stake in Bidston Methane Ltd. No liability is foreseen in respect of this shareholding.

 NOTE 30 Contingent assets

 On 23rd December 2013 The Authority entered into a contract with Sita Sembcorp UK (SSUK) Ltd, since renamed Merseyside Energy Recovery Ltd (MERL) for 30 years.
 The contract provides for a profit share arising from electricity generated from the contract, however, the value of the potential income from the future profit share cannot be accurately estimated as the company does not meet its own 'guaranteed income' levels until electricity sales reach levels that have not yet been achieved.